RMLio/RMLStreamer/documentation/README_Functions.md

 Secondly, function URIs are mapped to the corresponding implementations by parsing the function mappings (e.g. `resources/grel_java_mapping.ttl` and `resources/idlab_java_mapping.ttl`).
- During this step, every function URI is mapped to a `FunctionMetaData`-object which contains the necessary meta data  such as: the *download-page* of the library, the *class-name* of the function, the *method-name*, *input parameters* and *output parameters*.
+ During this step, every function URI is mapped to a `FunctionMetaData`-object which contains the necessary metadata  such as: the *download-page* of the library, the *class-name* of the function, the *method-name*, *input parameters* and *output parameters*.

 ## How the `FunctionLoader` is used